Day - 1

 Day - 7

-Location: Aguas Calientes - Nestled in the cloud forest at the foot of Machu Picchu, your destination today is Aguas Calientes.
-Depart the hotel just after 7 am and travel by train for around 1.5 hours through the winding Urubamba Valley to reach the town.
-From here take a 30-minute bus up the winding road to Machu Picchu where you will be joined by a guide who will take you through the ruins and tell you stories of its history and the ancestral people of the region.
+Location: Aguas Calientes - Your destination today is Aguas Calientas, nestled in the cloud forest at the foot of Machu Picchu.
+Early this morning at approximately 7.45am you will travel by train for around 90 minutes through the meandering Urubamba Valley to reach the town.
+From here take a 30-minute bus up the winding road to Machu Picchu, where you will be joined by a guide who will take you through the ruins and tell you stories of its history and the ancestral people of the region.
 Looking at Machu Picchu for the first time, as it sits against a backdrop of forested mountains, is a truly breathtaking experience.
-No matter how many photos you've seen, it is hard to prepare for its awesome beauty.
 The true purpose behind Machu Picchu may always be a mystery, since no historical records of the complex exist.
 In fact, none were made in the first place, since the Incas had no written language.
-Some historians have argued it was a place of spiritual worship; others, a military stronghold, and some even think it was a prison.
-Most archaeologists, however, believe it to be the 15th-century headquarters of ‘he who shook the earth’, Emperor Pachacuti.
-You will have a guided visit (approximately 1.5-2 hours), then free time to wander around.
+Most archaeologists, however, believe it to be the 15th-century headquarters of ‘he who shook the earth’: Emperor Pachacuti.
+Today, enjoy a guided visit (approximately 1.5–2 hours) with plenty of photo opportunities.
+Due to visiting restrictions at Machu Picchu, we recommend exploring the Sun Gate and Inka Bridge before your guided tour starts.
+Your leader can advise how to get the most out of your visit.
+Later, take the bus back down to Aguas Calientes to spend the night before heading back up to Machu Picchu first thing in the morning for your second visit.

 Day - 8